 … The traditions of religion and philosophy have always maintained that the most important dimensions of reality are going to be least accessible to scientific control.
 There’s going to be something fuzzy and elusive about them.
 The only way we can talk about them is through symbolic and metaphoric language — in other words, the language of religion.
 Traditionally, we never apologized for the fact that we used fuzzy language to refer to the real because the deepest aspect of reality grasps us more than we grasp it.
 So we can never get our minds around it.

-This is Haught at his strongest, and its not that strong.
+This is Haught at his strongest, and it’s not that strong.
 Life is mysterious and language and equations cannot completely describe it (yet).
-But this doesn’t imply that god and jesus are behind everything; it implies that theologians don’t really understand what they claim.
+But this doesn’t imply that god and Jesus are behind everything; it implies that theologians don’t really understand what they claim.
 Perhaps nothing is “behind” everything.
-And the solution to the problem of not understanding is not to make things up or advance wild conjecture, but to continue to try to understand them or use technology to increase our intelligence (intelligence augmentation) or build machines that help us to understand (computers and artificial intelligences.)
+And the solution to the problem of not understanding is not to make things up or advance wild conjecture but to continue to try to understand them or use technology to increase our intelligence (intelligence augmentation) or build machines that help us to understand (computers and artificial intelligence.)